Ronora Lodge and Retreat Center - Watervliet, MI

 Description:

 Watervliet is a nice town with many places to eat, a laundry mat and shops.
-For residential workshops we will be eating onsite, but the town has a nice variety of food if you feel you need some options.
+For residential workshops we will be eating most meals onsite, but the town has a nice variety of food if you feel you need some options.

 Directions: